leotada/backend-challenge/README.md

 Autor: Leonardo Tada

 Simple crawler function that walk to all pages in the same domain and search for assets useds.
 Return JSON string.
+This version has a default timeout of 5 minutes to not remain running indefinitely.

 This repository contains a webservice version of the crawler made by me at: https://github.com/leotada/gecko-web-crawler